|

 the flowers might not be that big but nevertheless amazing!
 On the pass

-we will have lunch and then continue towards Kota Kinabalu.
-Back in the
+we will have lunch and then continue towards Kota Kinabalu with a

 plains and time permitting we can have a swim in the Moyog River that